Jonathan56/Jonathan56.github.io/_posts/2020-07-17-PythonSimulations.md

 ```

 ## Executing notebooks with Papermill
-`_execute_ch1.ipynb` launch notebook after notebooks for all the simulations selected within `simulation_matrix.csv`.
+`_execute_ch1.ipynb` launch notebooks after notebooks for all the simulations selected within `simulation_matrix.csv`.
 Sometimes I duplicate this notebook to accelerate the simulation process with multiple threads (`_execute_ch2.ipynb`).

 ```python
 # Imports